dedis/cothority/blsftcosi/blscosi/README.md

 ## Further Information

-For more details, e.g., to learn how you can run your own CoSi server or cothority, see the [wiki](https://github.com/dedis/cothority/wiki/CoSi).
+For more details, e.g., to learn how you can run your own CoSi server or cothority, see the [wiki](../../conode/README.md).
-The same applies to ftCoSi.
+The same applies to blsFtCosi.